alexdevero/alex-devero-blog/__drafts__/draft--private-methods-properties.md

 ## Private static class fields

 Accessing private class field with static method is a bit more complicated.
-Public class fields and methods are accessible only through class instances, not through the classes themselves.
+Public class fields and methods are accessible only through class instances.
+They are not accessible through the classes themselves.
 As a result, creating a static method to access private class field will not work.

-If you try this JavaScript will throw `TypeError` about trying to access private field on non-instance.
+If you try this JavaScript will throw `TypeError`.
 One way to make this work is by declaring the private field as static as well.
 Now, you will be able to access the, now static, private class field through static method without instantiating the class.

 When you want to declare class field as static, you have to start with the `static` keyword.
 This keyword is then followed by the class field name.
 In case of private class field, the name is prefixed by the `#` symbol.